Gallbladder Surgery

 Twin Cities Gallbladder Surgeons

-If you have been diagnosed with a disorder of the gallbladder, schedule a consultation with Dr. Panait or Dr. Kudav to learn more about treatment options and possible surgery.
+If you have been diagnosed with a disorder of the gallbladder, schedule a consultation with Erin Worden or Dr. Kudav to learn more about treatment options and possible surgery.

 Request an Appointment